Redwoods/pdm/project/chest_xray/ResNet50 feature extraction.md

 x = keras.layers.RepeatVector(3)(ix)

 RepeatVector does not make the proper input to base_model.
-Please shaow me the correct code.
+Please show me the correct code.

 ***